hsri-pf9/Assignment/README.md

 ## API Throughput Middleware
 ### Overview
-In this assignment I ran two python servers one is ```ping_pong_with_flask.py``` and second one is ```ping_pong_without_flask.py``` using Python’s built-in `http.server`, The aim was to see what is the difference if we create a server with flask and without flask.
+In this assignment which is in the folder ```API_Throughput_Middleware``` I ran two python servers one is ```ping_pong_with_flask.py``` and second one is ```ping_pong_without_flask.py``` using Python’s built-in `http.server`, The aim was to see what is the difference if we create a server with flask and without flask.
 This project is designed to compare the performance of two different server implementations handling the same API endpoints.
 The servers expose `/ping` and `/invalid` endpoints, and a middleware component tracks API throughput, latency, and success/failure rates.

 ### Objective
 The objective of this project is to: